 Published by University of Georgia Cooperative Extension.
 For more information or guidance, contact your local Extension office.

-The University of Georgia and Ft.
-Valley State University, the U. S. Department of Agriculture and counties of the state cooperating.
-Cooperative Extension, the University of Georgia College of Agricultural and Environmental Sciences offers educational programs, assistance and materials to all people without regard to race, color, national origin, age, gender or disability.
+The University of Georgia College of Agricultural and Environmental Sciences (working cooperatively with Fort Valley State University, the U.S. Department of Agriculture, and the counties of Georgia) offers its educational programs, assistance, and materials to all people without regard to race, color, religion, sex, national origin, disability, gender identity, sexual orientation or protected veteran status and is an Equal Opportunity, Affirmative Action organization.